microsoft/vscode-docs/docs/editor/workspaces.md

 TOCTitle:
 ContentId: 0144ad9a-14df-41b5-9629-cbba7dbfc396
 PageTitle: Workspaces in Visual Studio Code
-DateApproved: 12/11/2020
+DateApproved: 02/01/2021
 MetaDescription: Learn about Visual Studio Code workspaces
 ---
 # What is a VS Code "workspace"?

-A Visual Studio Code "workspace" is the collection of one or more folders that are opened in a VS Code window (instance).
+A Visual Studio Code "workspace" is the collection of one or more folders that are opened in a running instance of VS Code.
 In most cases, you will have a single folder opened as the workspace but, depending on your development workflow, you can include more than one folder, using an advanced configuration called [Multi-root workspaces](#multi-root-workspaces).

 The concept of a workspace enables VS Code to: